CIBC-Internal/python/Doc/library/locale.rst

    ``str(float)``, but takes the decimal point into account.

+.. function:: delocalize(string)

+    Converts a string into a normalized number string, following the :const:`LC_NUMERIC` settings.

+    .. versionadded:: 3.5

 .. function:: atof(string)

    Converts a string to a floating point number, following the :const:`LC_NUMERIC`